On Monday 31 January 2022, the University’s pooled Asymptomatic COVID-19 Screening Programme ended.

-The University of Cambridge is providing all students living in College accommodation and the majority of students living in private accommodation with a test for infection with SARS-CoV-2, the coronavirus that causes COVID-19, even if they show no symptoms.
-These tests will be offered on a weekly basis.
-In combination with contact tracing and the University’s established testing facilities for symptomatic students and staff, the programme is part of our proactive approach to reducing the risk to other students, staff and members of the local community.
+The University is offering all students living in College accommodation and the majority of students living in private accommodation a weekly PCR test for infection with SARS-CoV-2, the coronavirus that causes COVID-19, even if they show no symptoms.
+In combination with contact tracing and the University’s established testing facilities for symptomatic students and staff, the programme is part of our proactive approach to reducing the risk to students, staff and the local community.

 Around half of people infected with SARS-CoV-2 develop symptoms, such as a high temperature, cough, or a loss or change in their sense of smell or taste.
-Others show no symptoms, and are unaware that they are infected at all (they are asymptomatic).
-Among university students, the rate of asymptomatic infection may be even higher.
+Others show no symptoms and are unaware that they are infected at all (they are asymptomatic).
 We know that people with SARS-CoV-2 infection but no symptoms can still spread the virus to others.
-The aim of the screening programme is therefore to identify students with asymptomatic infection, so they can avoid infecting more students or members of the Cambridge community.
+The aim of the screening programme is therefore to identify students with asymptomatic infection, so they can avoid infecting other members of the Cambridge community.